Defective Products – Product Liability Lawyer

 - Diving board, slide and ladder defects: Unfortunately, some of the features of a pool that elicit the most fun also harbor the most danger.
 When diving boards are installed in shallow pools, or when ladders or slides fail, victims can suffer head injuries, broken bones or backs or even drown.

 - Pump and drain defects: Pumps or drains that malfunction or are inadequately covered can cause a dangerous problem known as suction entrapment.
 When this occurs, a swimmer can become trapped underwater due to the force of the drain suction.
 Sometimes, a swimmer’s hair gets caught in a drain which can lead to death by drowning.

 - Malfunctioning electrical systems: Electrocution can also injure swimmers

 The Turley Law Firm Can Help

-When facing a legal battle with a big company, it is imperative that you hire an experienced attorney to represent you.
-The Turley Law Firm possesses the background and resources needed to effectively fight for your rights in a product liability claim.
+When facing a legal battle with a big company, it is most imperative that you hire an experienced attorney to represent you.
+The Turley Law Firm possesses the background and resources needed to effectively fight for your rights in most types of injury claims.
 Our attorneys can determine whether you have adequate evidence for a valid claim, and advise you on the best way to approach your case.

-With more than 40 years of experience attaining the maximum compensation for our clients, our Dallas product liability lawyers won’t back down from negligent companies or individuals who try to deny responsibility.
+With more than 50 years of experience working to attain the maximum compensation for our clients, our Dallas product liability lawyers won’t back down from negligent companies or individuals who try to deny responsibility.
 We understand the physical and emotional difficulties related to your injury and impending legal battle, and we will represent you with the compassion and diligence you deserve.

-Please contact the Turley Law Firm using the form on this page or call (214) 691-4025 today to schedule your free product liability consultation.
+Please contact the Turley Law Firm using the form on this page or call (214) 691-4025 or email email@example.com today to schedule your free product liability consultation.
 We serve clients throughout the Dallas Metropolitan area, including Fort Worth, Plano and Richardson, Texas.
 We also handle cases for clients nationwide.